-Even the introverts among us, need some alone time to recharge and actually love it, also need to socialise every now and then.
+Even the introverts among us, those who need some alone time to recharge and actually love it, also need to socialise every now and then to fight off loneliness.
 Trust me, I’ve been there.
 After two weeks of speaking only to cashiers and family on the phone, I hit rock bottom.
 But the beauty of travelling solo is you don’t have to stay at rock bottom, you can just get a ticket out of there.
 So, here are my tips on how to meet new people when you travel alone.
 These tips are mostly about meeting fellow travellers, as in some parts of the world it can be harder to meet locals that want to hang out with you.

 1. Stay in Hostels/Campsites

 Hostels are magical places where you can even make friends in the toilet.
 No loneliness here!
 I have literally met a nice English girl while in the bathroom getting ready to go out once.
 And then we’ve had the best time walking through Venice together.
 In hostels and in campsites, you find many people that travel alone and for pleasure.
 Chances are they might even want to find company!
 So if you’re really lucky, you don’t have to do any of the scary stuff like approaching people to make friends as they come to you.

 If you feel safer in an AirBnB or a hotel, you don’t have to miss out on the entire hostel experience.
 You can visit a hostel that has a bar or a café, and see if you meet some interesting people there.
 Of course, this also works with regular bars or cafés, but your chances of finding solo travellers, who might just be craving company as much as you, is much higher in a hostel.